The Public Enemy: Re-releases

 The film was re-released in 1941 after the Production Code was put into effect.
 Three scenes from the film were cut because of the Code.
-One is of a markedly effeminate tailor measuring Tom for a suit, another where Mamie serves Matt breakfast in bed, and the third showing Tom being taken advantage of by Paddy Ryan's girlfriend while hiding out in her apartment.
+One is of a markedly effeminate tailor measuring Tom for a suit, another where Mamie serves Matt breakfast in bed, and the third showing Tom being raped by Paddy Ryan's girlfriend while hiding out in her apartment.
 These three scenes were later restored for all DVD and Blu-ray releases, and on Turner Classic Movies.

 The film was also re-released in 1954, with a written prologue added before the opening credits, advising that gangsters such as Tom Powers and Caesar "Rico" Bandello, the title character in Little Caesar (played by Edward G. Robinson), are a menace that the public must confront.

 Preservation status

 As with many a Warner/First National pre-code talkie, a print has been in the Library of Congress since the 1970s.
 The film has been available to the public for several decades, due to several video and DVD releases.